sysadmin-as-a-service/sysadmin-blog/content/articles/citrix-xenapp-login-monitor.md

 ---
 title: "Citrix XenApp - Login Monitor"
 date: "2015-12-02"
+published: true
 ---

+***Update***: I'd recommend using one of the many free tools available to do this now, like ControlUp Scoutbees free edition, or just using the ControlUp Logon Simulator, or using Desktop/Application Probing in Citrix itself (if you're licensed for it!)

 This has been an ambition of mine ever since I started playing with some of the ICA Client DLLs in PowerShell and watching Citrix sessions launch by magic (if you could get it to work, it was magic, plain and simple).